The Festival Team

 Malcolm is an experienced record producer and runs his own label, Audio-B. He has taught and examined at London's Royal Academy of Music and Trinity College of Music.
 Malcolm was formerly Chairman of Romsey Arts Festival and the Artistic Director of Petworth Festival.
 He began his Artistic Directorship of Swaledale Festival in October 2007.

-Emily has a background in Arts Administration.
-She coordinates box office and marketing activity for the Festival and develops freelance arts and heritage projects.
-Before moving to Hawes in Wensleydale, she worked for several London-based arts charities including Shakespeare Schools Festival and arts-in-health pioneer Rosetta Life.
+Emily manages marketing activity for the Festival and develops freelance arts and heritage projects.
+Before moving to Hawes in Wensleydale in 2013 with her family, she worked for several London-based arts organisations including Shakespeare Schools Festival, arts-in-health pioneer Rosetta Life, and also for a bespoke artist-jeweller.
+She grew up in Hackney, studied English Literature at Leeds University and loves stories, coffee and bringing people together through the arts.

 Rosie manages the festival finances and general office administration.
 She has a background in financial management having worked as a civil servant for the Department for Education for 16 years.
 Rosie grew up in Sheffield where she studied music at University, becoming particularly interested in World Music and Ethnomusicology.
 She hopes to have a grand piano one day and would love to learn to play steel pans.